scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 Notes:

-NumPy, e.g., stable, what could you want to change about it.
-But we are refactoring the whole data type system.

 Despite this, poorly funded, mainly driven by volunteers outside of their main jobs.

 Very few people are rewarded for working on this (sometimes quite the contrary).

+Re: responding to needs, NumPy is stable, yet refactoring entire data type system.

 ...